crypto101/book/public-key-encryption.rst

 Why not use public-key encryption for everything?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-At face value, it seems that public-key encryption algorithms obsolete
+At face value, it seems that :term:`public-key encryption` algorithms obsolete
-all our previous secret-key encryption algorithms.
+all our previous :term:`secret-key encryption` algorithms.
 We could just use
 public key encryption for everything, avoiding all the added complexity
-of having to do key agreement for our symmetric algorithms.
+of having to do :term:`key agreement` for our symmetric algorithms.
 However,
 when we look at practical cryptosystems, we see that they're almost
-always *hybrid* cryptosystems: while public-key algorithms play a very
+always *hybrid* cryptosystems: while :term:`public-key algorithm`\s play a very
 important role, the bulk of the encryption and authentication work is
 done by secret-key algorithms.

 By far the most important reason for this is performance.
 Compared to
-our speedy stream ciphers (native or otherwise), public-key encryption
+our speedy :term:`stream cipher`\s (native or otherwise), :term:`public-key encryption`
 mechanisms are extremely slow.
 RSA is limited to at most its key size,
 which for 2048-bit means 256 bytes.
 Under these circumstances encryption
 takes 0.29 megacycles, and decryption takes a whopping 11.12 megacycles.